 Finally, if we instead use the From view of the request (in soapUI Pro only), we can now see what the extra metadata

 Here the format is rendered as a drop-down with the "csv", “xml” and “json” options available.

-4. MATRIX Parameters
+1.6.
+MATRIX Parameters

 the query string.
 They are not as common but never the less specified in the WADL spec and thus supported by soapUI.

 As you can see, the parameter is added to the path before the query string.
 Submitting the request now gives a 404

 This is trustily added to the response representations for the method as a Fault Representation: